Complementary Angles Calculator

-A similar concept to complementary angles is a supplementary angle (yes, we have a tool for that as well).
+A similar concept to complementary angles is a supplementary angle (yes, we have a supplementary angles calculator too).
 This time, two angles must sum up to 180° to be supplementary, not to 90° like in complementary angles.

 How to remember which is which?
 There are plenty of mnemonic techniques, such as: